One of the lessons of the pandemic of 2020 is that a business needs two main things:

 In our experience in working with potential sellers, The Business Brokers, Inc. has seen many kinds of small businesses and a variety of revenue distribution models.
-Business owners can feel very good about the success of their business because they can show a consistent performance of profitability.
-However, sellers get a little defensive when we point out that their business may not be as appealing as they would like because 80% or more of their revenues are concentrated with one client.
-If that “one client” were to go away, so do the profits.
+Business owners can feel very good about the success of their business if they are able to show a consistent performance of profitability.

 As businesses evolve, it is extremely important to keep the following thoughts in mind:

 - Don’t put all of your eggs in one basket.
-When market share becomes too concentrated, develop a plan to diversify and broaden base.
+When market share becomes too concentrated, develop a plan to diversify and broaden your client base.

 - Diversify your revenue streams.
 Seek out and develop new and varied product lines / services.